-Given the high sensitivity and the wide wavelength coverage of the NIRSpec/MSA spectra of \target, for each high-S/N galaxy region, we derive two independent measurements of the ionization parameter from \oii/\oiii\ and \sii/\siii line ratios, respectively.
-The \siiileft emission line is detected in the medium resolution grating only in the Clump-N spectra.
-However, we can estimate it for the Inter-Arm and Clump-S regions, from the dust-corrected flux of the \siiiright line measurement available by assuming a theoretical ratio of \siiiright/\siiileft = 2.61 \citep{Osterbrock:2006}.
-We note that for Clump-S we have a measurement of the \siiileft from the PRISM spectrum, but the majority of the PRISM data are affected by a bad feature nearby that emission line (see Fig. \ref{fig:bestfit_prism}).
-Finally, we obtain a dust-corrected flux of \siiileft of $\sim$\,$2.7\times 10^{-19}$ erg s$^{-1}$ cm$^{-2}$ and $3.2 \times 10^{-19}$ erg s$^{-1}$ for the Inter-Arm and Clump-S regions, respectively.
+Given the high sensitivity and the wide wavelength coverage of \target's NIRSpec/MSA spectra, we derived two independent measurements of the ionization parameter from the \oii/\oiii\ and \sii/\siii line ratios, respectively, for each high-S/N galaxy region.
+The \siiileft emission line is detected in the medium-resolution grating only in the Clump-N spectra.
+However, we can estimate it for the inter-arm and Clump-S regions using the dust-corrected flux of the \siiiright line, assuming a theoretical ratio of \siiiright/\siiileft = 2.61 \citep{Osterbrock:2006}.
+We note that for Clump-S, we have a measurement of the \siiileft from the PRISM spectrum.
+However, most of the PRISM data are affected by a bad feature near this emission line (see Fig. \ref{fig:bestfit_prism}).
+Finally, we obtain a dust-corrected flux of \siiileft of $\sim$\,$2.7\times 10^{-19}$ erg s$^{-1}$ cm$^{-2}$ and $3.2 \times 10^{-19}$ erg s$^{-1}$ for the inter-arm and Clump-S regions, respectively.
 Using the \oii/\oiii- and \sii/\siii-based calibrators from \citealt{Diaz:2000}, we thus infer two independent values of log($U$) for each region.
-All inferred measurements point to log($U$)\,$\simeq$\,--\,3.0 in both Clump-N and Clump-S, and a similar value but with larger uncertainties for the Inter-Arm region.
-This value is small, although consistent with what is found for other high-$z$ galaxies \citep{Reddy:2023}.
+All inferred measurements indicate log($U$)\,$\simeq$\,--\,3.0 for both Clump-N and Clump-S, with a similar value -- albeit with larger uncertainties -- for the inter-arm region.
+This value is low, yet consistent with findings for other high-$z$ galaxies \citep{Reddy:2023}.